How Do I Navigate Shallow Waters in All Safety

 This can be useful if you often navigate shallow waters.

-Consider using a shallow-water anchor, such as a sand spike or stake-out pole, to secure your RIB in shallow areas where traditional anchors may not hold.
+Use a shallow-water anchor.
+Consider options like a sand spike or stake-out pole.
+This will secure your RIB in shallow areas where traditional anchors may not hold.

 3. Trim Up the Engine